infobip/oneapi-php/QUICKSTART.md

 screenshot subscriptions<br/>

 The "Notify URL" field is crucial.
 If it is present, then the approach with notification push is chosen, meaning that all your mobile-originated information will be sent to it via HTTP POST request.

 If it is not present then the approach without notification push is chosen, meaning that all your mobile-originated information will be returned to the (web) application that requested the operation.
 If you make changes, a "Save" button will appear in the "Action" column.
 If you want to apply the changes, press it.

 ### Notice
  * **After signup you won't be able to use any of our services for 2 to 5 minutes until the system propagates the changes.**
  * **Until you make your first payment the only GSM number to which you can send messages is the one tied to your Parseco account.
 It is meant for demo purposes only, so you have a 5 &euro; budget for testing, which roughly translates to 500 or less SMS messages, [depending upon your location](http://www.parseco.com/pricing-and-coverage/).**
- * All examples are [valid, runnable](http://sscce.org/) code snippets,  you can copy them to a new empty PHP file, and replace the PATH_TO_LIBRARY with a string containing the path to the downloaded library.
+ * All examples are [valid, runnable](http://sscce.org/) code snippets,  you can copy them to a new empty PHP file, and replace the PATH_TO_LIBRARY with a string containing the path to the client.php file from downloaded library.
 There may be other strings to replace, e.g. as in example 1.1.
+If your operating system supports it, don't forget to set appropriate file permissions.
 After you have done that, you can run them.

 ### Example 1.1: Basic messaging (Hello world)